idsulik/swama/README.md

 - **Flexible Filtering**: Filter endpoints by method, tag, or specific endpoint using wildcards.
 - **Grouping**: Group endpoint listings by tag or method.
 - **Support for Autocompletion**: Enable shell autocompletion for faster workflows.
+- **Mock Server**: Start a local mock server based on your Swagger/OpenAPI definitions.
+The mock server simulates API responses based on the specification, enabling rapid prototyping and testing.

 ## Installation